hrh2/NodeJsTestingJest/Codes/Readme.md

     npm install

 **Testing**\
-End-to-End tests  .
-To run the tests, use the following command:
+To run the tests in each  `Directory`, use the following command:

     npm  test